toponerld-ops/Cortex-8/README.md

 3. Open Betaflight Configurator's firmware flasher.
 4. Load CORTEX8.hex and flash it.
 It’s much faster once the bootloader is already installed.

-### Post-Flash CLI Setup

-Paste the CLI dump in, and it will set up:

-- Dshot600 bidirectional for all 8 motors
-- The x8 coaxial mixer (octoflath)
-- Dual gyro configuration ICM-42688-P primary @ 32kHz, ICM-20602 backup
-- Blackbox routing to the 128MB QSPI flash
-- The WS2812B LED strip on PC11
-- An initial PID tune so you don’t take off feeling like a paper airplane.
 ---

 ### How to Assemble the Cortex-8 FC

-What You’ll Need

-EasyEDA Pro JLCPCB account (for PCB + SMT) Hot air station (for QFN/BGA rework) ST-Link V3 USB-C PD charger that supports 20V EPR 2× 2S LiPo batteries (recommended 850mAh or more)

 # *Step-by-Step*

-Order the PCB
+Manufacture the PCB,
 Upload the gerbers from the /gerbers folder to JLCPCB.
-Use these settings:
-8 layers, 1.6mm thickness ENIG finish Outer copper 2oz, inner 1oz/2oz Via-in-Pad (POFV epoxy filled & copper capped) very important.

-Order Components
+Order Components,
-Export the BOM from EasyEDA and use JLCPCB’s SMT service.

-Assembly Tips
-The STM32 BGA needs proper reflow.
+Order the components using BOM provided.

-Flash the Firmware
+Flash the Firmware,
-First, flash via SWD, then you can use DFU for updates.
+First, connect the SWD pins of the STM32 to a FTDI flasher. flash via SWD, then you can use DFU for updates.
 Set the board target as custom STM32H743 in Betaflight.

-Batteries & Power
+Batteries & Power,
+- **PRECAUTION:Before connecting the battery check your surroundings for safty**

 Connect the two 2S LiPos using XT30.
 The board starts in parallel (7.4V) by default.
 The STM32 can switch to series (14.8V), but there’s a hardware interlock to stop accidental shorting of the batteries.
 USB-PD charging is handled automatically.

-Motors
+Motors,
 Solder 20AWG silicone wire to the phase pads on the edges (3 pads per motor).
 Left side = M1/M3/M5/M7, right side = M2/M4/M6/M8.

-FPV & Extras
+FPV & Extras,
 The OpenFPV camera fits on the 30.5×30.5mm holes.
 The crash locator uses a small backup battery and sends BLE beacons via the ESP32 when the main power is lost.

 ## **IMAGES**